xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 ### Basic Build
 ![](media/builds_smeeta_basic.png)

-# Extra items + Specters
+# Gear
 Having [Energy Restore Pads] and [Ammo Restore Pads] can come in clutch sometimes as well so make sure you’re stocked up on plenty of those.
 You can get 100x restore blueprints from the different labs in the dojo.
+## Specters
 The specters used are Ancient Healer Specter, [Nidus] Specter and [Protea] Specter.
-The weapons on them don’t really matter as you’ll really just be using them for their abilities.
 [Protea] for [Dispensary] and [Nidus] for [Parasitic Link] just make sure to make them stationary where you’ll be camping.
 The quality of the specter also does not matter as a 1 star specter will functionally be the exact same as a 4 star specter so make sure to use whichever ones you have.

+For weapons ensure you use [Battery Weapons] on them so that they don't take ammo away from you.
+Besides that weapon choice doesn't really matter as you’ll really just be using them for their abilities.

 # Recommended Warframe Settings